thorenscientific/documentation/docs/university/active_learning/wien_bridge_oscillator/index.rst

 .. rubric:: Footnotes

-.. [#] Why Barkhausen "criterion" and not "criteria"?These two conditions are inseparable in practice:
+.. [#] Why Barkhausen "criterion" and not "criteria"?
+These two conditions are inseparable in practice:

    If the gain is right but the phase is off, the feedback won't reinforce the signal—it might even cancel it.
    If the phase is right but the gain is too low or too high, the oscillation won't sustain—it will either die out or grow uncontrollably.